-The perfect Venice 3 day itinerary for your next trip to Italy.
+The perfect 3 days in Venice for your next trip to Italy.

 Day 1: Arrival

-If you found yourself with enough energy, you could visit a museum or a palace in Dorsoduro.
+If you find yourself with enough energy, you can visit a museum or a palace in Dorsoduro.
 You could go to the Gallerie dell’ Accademia, with its great collection of Venetian paintings.
 If you’re more into modern art, check out the Peggy Guggenheim collection.
 If you love churches, be sure to see Santa Maria della Salute or Gesuati.
 The giganic palazzo, Ca’ Rezzonico, is another amazing place to visit.
 It’s all up to your own personal interests when deciding what to do in Venice.

 Day 2: Islands of the Lagoon

 On the morning and afternoon of our second day in Venice, we explored the islands of the lagoon.
 As for things to see in Venice, Murano and Burano are not to be missed.
 Murano is the island of glass, and Burano is the island of lace.
 I recommend spending a relaxing half day at both islands.
 You don’t need to plan very much before your trip.
 If you have 3 days in Venice, at least a half of one of those days must be spent in Murano and Burano.

 From the vaporetto, our first stop was Murano.
 To reach the island, take a vaporetto to the Fondamente Nove stop and transfer to line 12.
 The boarding area is just beyond the Donà Bridge.
 The first stop on line 12 is the island of Murano.
 If you stay on the boat, you’ll eventually reach Burano.

 Once you’re in Murano, wander around the canals and streets, visiting little shops and cafes.
 At the island of glass, we went to a free glass blowing demonstration by a master.
 Afterwards, you’ll have the opportunity to purchase Murano glass, but we didn’t feel pressured into buying anything.